-You may also have a pelvic ultrasound to look for cysts on your ovaries.
+Diagnosing PCOD - You may get a pelvic ultrasound to look for cysts in your ovaries.
 Your doctor may be able to tell you that you have PCOS without an ultrasound, but this test will help him or her rule out other problems.

 Eat heart-healthy foods.
 This includes lots of vegetables, fruits, nuts, beans, and whole grains.
 It limits foods that are high in saturated fat, such as meats, cheeses, and fried foods.